 - Upload receipts: Pays 2 SB for a regular receipt, but if you happen to purchase an item on the In-Store Deals list, you could earn a lot more.

 - Free discover offers: Printing coupons, registering with sites, and clicking on links are other ways to earn a few Swagbucks.
-We found printing daily grocery coupons (tip: just hit cancel when you get to the actual print page) can generate a fair number of Swagbucks (up to 50 SB per day) for just a few seconds of work.
+We found printing daily grocery coupons can generate a fair number of Swagbucks (up to 20 SB per day) for just a few seconds of work.
+Unfortunately, the exchange rate has been lowered from 1 SB per coupon printed to 1 SB per three coupons printed, capped at 60 coupons daily.
+Tip: You don’t have to actually print the coupons, just hit cancel from the print page.

 - Swagbucks Live: These are daily trivia shows where you can earn a decent number of Swagbucks.
 Answer all 10 questions correctly (you usually get at least one free pass) and split the pot.
 Usually worth about 10-30 SB for a few minutes of your time, sometimes more.